 How to stay safe on your motorbike

-The pandemic has affected almost all bikers on some level; for some it’s meant cutting your riding opportunities to essential journeys only, for others it’s meant staying off the bike altogether.
+A combination of the pandemic and fuel hikes has affected almost all bikers on some level; for some it’s meant cutting your riding opportunities to essential journeys only, for others it’s meant staying off the bike altogether.
 Then there are those who have used the time to get back to two wheels after years or even decades away by recommissioning an old bike or buying a new one.

 This will mean that there are likely to be a lot of motorcycle riders out and about this summer who are… a little rusty.
 Here’s a guide to help minimise your chance of an accident as you get back to biking.